Paul Morrow is a retired NYPD inspector, also an attorney, founder of OpsDesk.org.

 Bradley Smith, former FEC chair.

-I interviewed him, Senator, and he was very clear there was no violation.
+I interviewed him, Senator, and he was very clear.

 By the way, there was a violation for Hillary Clinton.

-The FEC, no fine, the SDNY, Bragg's predecessor, even Bragg himself initially didn't want to bring the case, but it took, you know, two angry, you know, uh uh prosecutors that were brought in just for this purpose uh to embarrass him to get him to bring the case.
+Even Bragg himself initially didn't want to bring the case, but it took two angry prosecutors that were brought in just for this purpose to embarrass him to get him to bring the case.

-Misdemeanor, statute of limitations, long pass, novel legal theory allowing, you know, uh a city jurisdiction to upcharge a felony on a federal tax case and on a on a federal elections case.
+Misdemeanor, statute of limitations, long past novel legal theory allowing a city jurisdiction to upcharge a felony on a federal tax case and on a federal elections case.

 Tell me what part of the Constitution allows that.

-This is a county where eight out of ten people, over eight out of ten people voted against Donald Trump.
+This is a county where eight out of 10 people, over eight out of 10 people, voted against Donald Trump.

-So you start off with a jury pool that's likelier than not to be just anti-Trump, unable to pull this and put it aside to begin with.
+So you start off with a jury pool that's likelier than not to be just anti-Trump, unable to pull the supports aside to begin with.

 You have a judge that basically steered the case at every opportunity, at every opportunity, steered the case towards conviction.